vlstill/presentations/memics2015/pres.md

 \end{minipage}
 \end{latex}

-*   $\varphi$ does no hold on a run where flush is delayed infinitely
+*   $\varphi$ does not hold on a run where flush is delayed infinitely

 . . .